-What licence suits best for a TFX like system is a matter of taste.
+What licence suits best for a TEX like system is a matter of taste.
 Personally we dislike any licence that needs more than a few pages of dense legal code to get the message across.
-A TEX related system like ConTEXT is a hybrid of programs, scripts and/or macro code as well as documentation and sample code, including graphics.
+A TEX related system like CoNTEXT is a hybrid of programs, scripts and/or macro code as well as documentation and sample code, including graphics.
 TEX related systems also have a long standing tradition of providing support structures for users.
-In order to make support feasible, a TFX based system like ConTFXT assumes a certain logic and structure in the way the related files are named and organized in a tree structure.
+In order to make support feasible, a TEX based system like CoNTEXT assumes a certain logic and structure in the way the related files are named and organized in a tree structure.
 Even a small change in one of the elements may let such a system behave differently than manuals suggest.
 Swap a font, change some style defaults, leave out some pieces, and users may end up in confusion.
 A licence does not give a user any guarantees!

-In order to satisfy those responsible for distributing ConTEXT, we need to choose a licence that makes them feel comfortable.
+In order to satisfy those responsible for distributing CoNTEXT, we need to choose a licence that makes them feel comfortable.
 Unfortunately we don't feel that comfortable with a licence that does not provide the guarantees that a system will not be adapted in such ways that the advertised behaviour changes.
 On the other hand, it is the responsibility of those distributing and extending the system to make sure that this does not happen.
 However, users should not automatically assume that what they get shipped is the same as the original, which is why we stress that support (from our side) will only be given on unaltered systems.

-First of all, what is ConTeXt?
-It's just a bunch of macros, written in TeX and Meta-Post, meant for typesetting documents.
-The macros are accompanied by some scripts, written in Perl (mainly the older scripts) Ruby (also older ones) and Lua (the current fashion).
-The ConTeXt distribution comes with a few fonts, files that help manage resources (e.g. map files needed for MkII), as well as patterns (based on official ones, so this is a derived work).
+First of all, what is ConTEXT?
+It's just a bunch of macros, written in TEX and Meta-Post, meant for typesetting documents.
+The macros are accompanied by some scripts, written in Perl (mainly the older scripts) RUBY (also older ones) and LUA (the current fashion).
+The ConTEXT distribution comes with a few fonts, files that help manage resources (e.g. map files needed for MkII), as well as patterns (based on official ones, so this is a derived work).

-The ConTeXT distribution is packaged in a zip file organized in the TDS structure.
+The ConTEXT distribution is packaged in a zip file organized in the TDS structure.

-the main distribution that has all relevant files cont-tmf.zip a bunch of test files that can also serve as examples cont-tst.7z a MetaPost to PDF converter (not needed in ConTfXt) cont-mpd.zip a macro package for typesetting chemistry (not needed in ConTEXT) cont-ppc.zip configuration files for using ConTeXt in the SciTE editor cont-sci.zip
+cont-tmf.zip the main distribution that has all relevant files cont-tst.7z a bunch of test files that can also serve as examples cont-mpd.zip a MetaPost to PDF converter (not needed in $ConTEXT$ ) cont-ppc.zip a macro package for typesetting chemistry (not needed in $ConT_EXT$ ) cont-sci.zip configuration files for using ConTEXT in the ScITE editor

-There are two flavours of ConTeXt.
-MkII and MkIV.
+There are two flavours of $ConT_EXT$ : MkII and MkIV.
 The first one is frozen and will not be extended.
-It runs on top of PDFTEX or XFTEX.
-The MkIV version is actively developed and runs on top of LuaTFX (an engine that is developed alongside ConTFXT but that can also be used for other macro packages).
+It runs on top of PDFT\EX or XHT\EX.
+The MkIV version is actively developed and runs on top of LuaT\EX (an engine that is developed alongside ConT\EXT but that can also be used for other macro packages).